niess/pumas-docs/docs/docs/installation.md

 [CMakeLists.txt](https://github.com/niess/pumas/blob/master/CMakeLists.txt).
 Instructions for running cmake on Windows and UNIX platforms are provided on the [CMake website](https://cmake.org/runningcmake/).
 The following PUMAS specific build options are listed below.
-Note that depending on your system not all options might be available.
+Note that depending on your system some options might not be available.
 {: .justify}

 | Option | Default | System | Description |